wheelhouseio/curriculum-github/plaintext files/videos.md

 5.7: Merging Local Changes

-* When performing a merge, you need to be checked out into the branch you are merging _into_.
+* When performing a merge, you need to have checked out the branch you are merging _into_.
 * `git merge BRANCH_TO_MERGE` will merge the branch locally.
 * To send the merge to the remote, simply `git push`.
-This will open and execute a pull request on GitHub.
+If you already have a PR for that branch open on GitHub, this will automatically close that PR.
 * You must still delete the branch separately on GitHub (in the PR window) and locally (using `git branch -d BRANCH_NAME`).

 5.9: Viewing Project History